Owensboro's Complete Guide To Indian Meal Moth Prevention

 What's So Bad About Indian Meal Moths?

-Indian meal moths are a nuisance that, if left to their own devices, will destroy all of the dry goods in your pantry.
+Indian meal moths in Owensboro are a nuisance that, if left to their own devices, will destroy all of the dry goods in your pantry.
 Although Indian meal moths won't cause a serious medical reaction, they contaminate your food with their silk webs and larvae.
 You and your family don't want to ingest these insects forcing you to discard the contents of your pantry.

 Indian meal moths are also annoying.
 Once larvae chew their way through packaging, they fly around your pantry and kitchen.
 If you don't want to be swatting away moths, you should do your best to keep them out of your home.

 Pantry pest control in your Owensboro home may seem impossible, but there are some preventative measures you can take to keep them away.

 - Practice proper food storage: Open food is an invitation for Indian meal moths.
 To keep them out, store your food properly.
 Instead of keeping your cereal in the original bag and thin box, pour it into a plastic or glass container with a lid.

 - Inspect your food first: It's common for moth infestations to begin at the grocery store or in food manufacturing plants.
 For this reason, be sure to check your food before you bring it into your home.

 - Freeze food if you suspect contamination: If you can't check inside the packaging, freeze the box or bag before you place it in your pantry.
 Keep in mind that moth eggs are small, and larvae may be hiding.
 When freezing your food, do so for at least one full week.
 Otherwise, the moth eggs could survive and hatch into larvae.

 - Use herbs as a deterrent: To help deter a pantry pest problem, consider using herbs such as bay leaves and mint.
 Some believe that these natural remedies keep pantry moths away, however, they aren't 100% effective.
 This alone isn't enough for pest prevention.